Deratiseur/Deratiseur/README.md

 - <a href=https://github.com//Deratiseur/Interplan>The Interplane</a>: more than 100 original items, over 120 new spells and a blacksmith. (french only)

 ## <ins>Follower pnj mods:</ins>
 - <a href=https://github.com//Deratiseur/Jazon>Jazon the revenant</a>: the 7th companion that hits hard, resists everything and follows you everywhere.
+- <a href=https://github.com//Deratiseur/Gilbertus>Kri'Binn the half-mechanical spider</a>: the 7th invulnerable (or almost) companion who can consume potions.
 - <a href=https://github.com//Deratiseur/Follower_It>Follower_it</a>: transform any companion into a 7th, 8th, 9th (unlimited) companion.

 ## <ins>Mods for more power:</ins>